pborreli/phpSec/README.md

 Installing
 ---------------
-phpSec is now a PSR-0 compatible library. this means that it can easilly be installed and loaded using [Composer](http://getcomposer.org/doc/00-intro.md).
+phpSec is now a PSR-0 compatible library. this means that it can easily be installed and loaded using [Composer](http://getcomposer.org/doc/00-intro.md).
 You can also install phpSec manually, or using Git.

 ### Installing using [Composer](http://getcomposer.org/doc/00-intro.md)